alechenninger/blog/posts/stay_calm_stop_mocking.md

 What if this isn't actually a good thing?

+I was once a frequent Mockito user, perhaps like you are now.
+Over time however, as my application architectures improved, as I began to introduce real domain models, the tests I wrote were becoming simpler, easier to add, and services easier to develop.
+Tricky testing problems that loomed over my head for years now had obvious solutions.
+Much to my surprise, I was barely using Mockito at all.

 Consider Mockito may be too good at what it does.
 Like habitual scrolling through endless social media and news feeds, we have found ourselves using it all the time to our own detriment.
 What happened?
 What could such a well-engineered, much loved library possibly be doing that is bad for us?

-I was once a frequent Mockito user, perhaps like you are now.
-Over time however, as my application architectures improved, as I began to introduce real domain models, the tests I wrote were becoming simpler, easier to add, and services easier to develop.
-Tricky testing problems that loomed over my head for years now had obvious solutions.
-Much to my surprise, I was barely using Mockito at all.

-In this post, I demonstrate some compelling and often overlooked advantages to mock alternatives.
+In this post, I demonstrate some compelling and, in my experience, overlooked advantages to mock alternatives.
 We will explore the origins of mocking, why mocking may have become so ubiquitous, a world without mocking, and the system of incentives, practices, and abstractions that evolve as a result.
 Whether you are a casual or devout mock-ist, I encourage you to keep calm, open your mind, and try going without for a while.
 This post will guide you.
 You may be surprised what you find, as I was.

 // Likewise, if you find your projects suffer without mocking, I'd love to hear about it!